benjamindrolls/GrDecoded/README.md

 ***

 We have created an application that will allow a user to select a popular Grand Rapids destination.

 When the veunue is selected the user will be able to view all of the parking sturctures closest to the their destination.
 Upon clicking each parking structure location, a tab will appear displaying the name of the structure as well as the varying rates for different times of the day.

 Then they will be able to select the  partking structure of their choice and using the Google maps to navigate to their selected destionation.
 Upon clicking each major Venue the user will also be able to see what activities are available at that destination.

 By using the app, the user will not have to drive around searching for parking, or are able to park as close to their destionation as possible.

-# **What City data have we used and what technologies we used?**
 ***
-Technologies that are used to build this project:
+# Technologies that are used to build this project:
 *NodeJS*
 *Angular 9*
 *HTML*